-Looking to get out this summer and wanting to experience something new?
+Looking to experience something new?
 Yorkshire newest walk, the Wolds Rangers Way, is here, after two years in the making.
 The 43-mile jaunt through the wonderful wolds takes you through, not just along green lanes and footpaths, but through the history of the legendary Yorkshire Wolds Rangers.

 Farms became more mechanised in the 16th and 19th-century, making a whole class of rural farmer folk homeless due to the lack of work.
 This created the Yorkshire Wold Rangers, a nomadic tribe of gentlefolk who would travel the ancient countryside looking for seasonal work or keeping livestock on common land.